isomerpages/psd-lx/pages/What is LX Directory.md

 you have&nbsp;dealt with personal challenges and opportunities over the years.</p>
 <p></p>
-<p>Refer to the next tab for the Directory for Leadership Xchange.
+<p>Click here to refer to the next tab for the Directory for Leadership Xchange.
 <br>
 </p>